bhjortsberg/tsdump/readme.md

 ## Usage

-    tsparse [options] file
+    tsparse <source> [options]

+      <source>                    Source where transport stream is read.
+                                  Can be a file or multicast address on the form <ip>:<port>
       Options:
               -h                  help
-        -t              print packets with pts
+              -t                  Print packets with pts
-        -e              print only packets with EBP marker -r              print only packets with random access indentifier -p <p1,p2...>   print only packets with given pids.
-Can be a comma separated list of pids -i <i1,i2...>   Inspect packets.
-Range or comma separated list of packet numbers -s              Print only payload start packets
+              -e                  Print packets with EBP markers
+              -r                  Print packets with random access indicators -p <pid1,pid2...>   Print only packets with specified pids, comma separated list of pids.
+If no pids given, print a list of pids in transport stream
+              -i <pkt1, pk2...>   Inspect (print) packet with given number, range or comma separated list of packets
+              -s                  Print only payload start packets
-        -x              Print extra info, adaptation field and PES header -X              Print packet payload in hex
+              -x                  Print adaptation field and PES header -X                  Print packet payload in hex

 ## Todo

 - Look over smart pointer usage, perhaps change to unique_ptr
 - Implement search for sync-byte if not found at start
-- Read data from multicast address in addition to file.

 - Replace raw loops with std::algorithms
 - Add unit test with catch framework